UNFORTUNATELY THIS EVENT HAS NOW BEEN CANCELLED

 A common frustration for SEDA members is finding quiet time to write for publication.
 In response to members’ requests this retreat will provide a quiet and beautiful space for new and more experienced writers keen to complete writing for publication or conferences.
 The writing retreat offers you a ‘safe space’ where you are encouraged to feel at home and gain that dedicated writing time free from the usual distractions with support from a facilitator.
 Woodbrooke is based in the former family home of the local chocolate maker, George Cadbury.
 Since 1903 it has provided education for those of any faith or none from around the world.
-Woodbrooke is set in 10 acres of gardens and woodland, including a lake and walled garden.
+Woodbrooke is set in 10 acres of garden and woodlands, including a lake and walled garden.

 The days of the retreat will be about you and your writing.
 You won’t be interrupted, but support will be available as will opportunities to share issues and ideas, including walks through the peaceful grounds.